2 killed in Yosemite rock slide at park entrance - NewsBreak

 YOSEMITE, Calif. ( KSEE/KGPE ) – Two people were killed within Yosemite National Park following a rockslide at the park entrance, according to the Mariposa County Sheriff’s Office.

 Officials say the rockslide took place between the Arch Rock Entrance and the town of El Portal, within the boundaries of Yosemite National Park.
-It happened on Tuesday and was described at the time as “a significant rockfall.”
+It happened on Tuesday and was described at the time as “a significant rockfall.”2 men in custody after BPD discover catalytic converter chop shop

 The update on Twitter by Yosemite National Park officials stated that El Portal Road, the continuation of Highway 140 into Yosemite Valley from El Portal, was closed by the rockslide – but did not state that there were any people caught in it.
 The road was reopened the following day.